UDOOboard/Gear-Docs/docs/03_Hardware_References/03_Memory_Installation.md

 ### Memory Modules Installation

-Please only install DDR4 SO-DIMMs on UDOO BOLT.
-Only DDR4 are compatibles with UDOO BOLT, as there are physical differences between DDR3 and DDR4 memory modules.
+Please only install DDR4 SO-DIMMs on UDOO BOLT GEAR.
+Only DDR4 are compatibles with UDOO BOLT GEAR, as there are physical differences between DDR3 and DDR4 memory modules.
 Check that all the notches line up with the DDR4 SO-DIMM slot to ensure you have the correct DIMM.

 Follow these steps to install the RAM modules:
 * Pull both clips on either side of the slot outwards.
 Align the RAM SO-DIMM module with the slot.